FriesX/Integran/README.md

-Integran
+# Integran

-Frontend website using HTML, CSS, and JS
-Backend website using Django + Python
+This project is an educational platform website called "Integran" made using HTML, CSS, and JS for its frontend.
+For the backend using Django + Python.
+This project made for college project on a Educational Company using STEM method for learning